laravel-ja/ja-docs-12.x/original-en/queues.md

 }
 ```

 Internally, this middleware uses Laravel's cache system to implement rate limiting, and the job's class name is utilized as the cache "key".
 You may override this key by calling the `by` method when attaching the middleware to your job.
-This may be useful if you have multiple jobs interacting with the same third-party service and you would like them to share a common throttling "bucket":
+This may be useful if you have multiple jobs interacting with the same third-party service and you would like them to share a common throttling "bucket" ensuring they respect a single shared limit:

 ```php
 use Illuminate\Queue\Middleware\ThrottlesExceptions;